How to Change Yamaha Grizzly 700 Coolant

 Step 4.
 Remove the right side cover and the ducting beneath it to access the thermostat.

 Step 5.
 Loosen the thermostat bleed bolt to remove any air from the system, then tighten the bleed bolt.

 Step 6.
 Loosen the water pump bleed bolt to remove any air from the system, then tighten the bleed bolt.
 The bleed bolt is located above the drain bolt on the water pump housing.

 Step 7.
 Run the engine until it reaches normal operating temperature, then shut it off and let it cool.

-Step 11.
+Step 10.
 Inspect the water that drains from the cooling system.
-The water should be more or less clear and free of contaminants.
-If the water is still heavily discolored or contains debris, you'll need to repeat Step 4 through Step 11.
+The water should clear and free of contaminants.
+If the water is still heavily discolored or contains debris, flush the cooling system again.

 Replacing Yamaha Grizzly YFM700 Coolant

 Step 1.
 Fill the cooling system with Yamacool engine coolant.